 Sometimes you need a break, and that’s OK.
 Resting is not merely being unproductive and inactive--it is restoring our energy for the work that is still ahead of us.
 In the midst of a highly-anxious time, of a strenuous effort, of a stressful stretch, it is important to find moments of rest.
 We need moments to mentally and spiritually refresh.

 Taking a break from the stressful to pay attention to our spiritual well-being helps us move outside of ourselves.
-The Mayo Clinic notes spirituality is no less of a stress reliever than exercise or eating healthy foods.
+A study through Frontiers in Psychology notes positive associations between religiosity and various dimensions of wellbeing, including physical health, mental health, life satisfaction, and happiness.
 In tending to our spiritual sides, we become a bit more aware of the reality of the world beyond our slice of it.
 We are reminded the world is bigger than us--that reminder is often refreshing.
 We also receive reminders that there is a greater power beyond ourselves that helps to influence our world for good.
 Through spiritual practices, we feel increased senses of purpose, connectedness and perspective.

 If you could use to connect with a deeper sense of purpose or connection, try one of these seven spiritually healthy ways to take a break and refresh.